tazjel/envin/README.rst

 ----------

 Application isntaller class is where all installation and configuration process happens.
-This class based on cliff `Command` class and should be subclassed.
-Each subcluss should implement `run` method.
+This class based on cliff 'Command' class and should be subclassed.
+Each subcluss should implement 'run' method.
 It is the main app installer method that does all work.

 Currnetly Envin supports the following applications: